-ECAP has 8 action areas each managed by partners from various organisations.
-The details of the action areas go here.
+ECAP had 8 action areas, each managed by partners from various organisations.
+For details of the action areas go here.

-Participants of ECAP work directly with the project partners in one or more of ECAP’s eight action areas, to help meet the project’s targets.
-This could include:
+Participants of ECAP worked directly with the project partners in one or more of ECAP’s eight action areas, to help meet the project’s targets.
+This included:

-• Being involved in pilots and trials (i.e. fibre to fibre) where you report on findings.
+• Being involved in pilots and trials (i.e. fibre to fibre) and reporting on findings.

-• Creating sustainable fibre strategies and action plans, and measure and report on progress.
+• Creating sustainable fibre strategies and action plans, and measuring and reporting on progress.

-• Using Love Your Clothes (Europe) campaign materials and messages to drive change and report on your findings.
+• Using Love Your Clothes (Europe) campaign materials and messages to drive change and reporting on findings.

-As well as working towards achieving environmental savings, participants get access to advice, training and tools, and the support of a European network of like-minded organisations.
+As well as working towards achieving environmental savings, participants got access to advice, training and tools, and the support of a European network of like-minded organisations.